apache/nuttx/boards/arm/sam34/sam4s-xplained/README.txt

   UART1
   -----
-  If you have a TTL to RS-232 convertor then this is the most convenient serial console to use.
+  If you have a TTL to RS-232 converter then this is the most convenient serial console to use.
 UART1 is the default in all of these configurations.